redhataccess/pantheon/pantheon-bundle/frontend/src/web-assets/README.md

 yarn install
 ```

+## Build CSS
-To build CSS for production, use:
+To build CSS use:
 ```shell
 yarn run build
 ```

-Builds the dev and prod versions of the CSS.
+This builds the dev and prod versions of the CSS.
 Dev version is inside this folder `./rhdocs.css`, the prod version is in `GITROOT/pantheon-bundle/frontend/src/web-assets/rhdocs.css`.

+## Dev process
 To work on the Sass/CSS, use:
 ```shell
 yarn run watch